How to Ask Your Boss for a Promotion

 Many people experience imposter syndrome.
 This causes them to feel inadequate and to doubt their competence and abilities.

-There are many factors that make asking for a promotion a nerve-wracking experience, but that shouldn’t stop you from pursuing your goals.
+Many factors make asking for a promotion a nerve-wracking experience, but that shouldn’t stop you from pursuing your goals.

 To overcome these fears, you will need a blend of: